 This mode is particularly useful if you do not have a joystick, as it provides much better control of the aircraft than using the keyboard.
 If you intend to use the mouse to control the aircraft regularly, it is recommended that you enabled auto-coordination, so the ailerons are linked to the rudder.
-This can be done using --enable-auto-coordination or selecting auto-coordination from the launcher.
+This can be done using --enable-auto-coordination when lauching the simulator, or selecting auto-coordination from the launcher.

-4.3.3 View mode
+5.3.3 View mode